EU Pay Transparency Directive Transposition Tracker

 Austria No official announcement yet No No Not yet set (must be by 7 June 2026)

 Belgium On 12 September 2024, Le Parlement de la Communauté Française (Fédération Wallonie-Bruxelles or FWB) transposed the EU Pay Transparency Directive.
 While this only applies to employers subject to the jurisdiction of the Fédération Wallonie-Bruxelles, it may provide a roadmap as to how this will be adopted across Belgium.
+On 26 January 2026, the House of Representatives of Belgium issued a proposition de résolution (a resolution proposal) calling on the federal government to implement the EU Directive (EU) 2023/970 across Belgium.
+The government committed to implementing the Directive.

 Link to 3 things to know